 It is natural for children to miss or become lonely.
 It is Homegrown Lacrosse’s guarantee that every camper feels at home and cared for by our staff members and our collective camp.
 Our staff as well as the other campers will be in close proximity to your child/children.
 If at anytime, your camper feels they can no longer attend the remaining days at camp, our staff will set up a time to discuss the situation and act accordingly.
 The camp will keep “homesickness” to a minimum by keeping the campers busy and engaged in fun activities.
 Our staff is also there to listen to, empathize with, and encourage our camper constituency.

-Lacrosse equipment: Helmet, stick, *backup stick recommended, gloves, elbow pads, should pads, rib pads (optional), mouth guard, athletic shoes, cleats, and athletic shorts.
+Boys: Helmet, stick, *backup stick recommended, gloves, elbow pads, shoulder pads, mouth guard, athletic shoes, cleats, and athletic shorts.

 Clothes: Plan for four days.
 Please note that these should be clothes that you are okay with becoming dirty and/or torn.
 Suggested clothing items include athletic shorts, t-shirts, a sweatshirt, sweatpants, jeans, extra socks, raingear, nightwear, sandals, swimsuit.